-Knowledge Base (KB) Use of Engineering Tools (ET) D Impact on Society and the Environment (IESE) Problem Analysis (PA) D Individual and Team Work (ITW) Ethics and Equity (EE) Investigation (IN) Communication Skills (CS) Economics and Project Management (EPM) Design (DE) D Professionalism (PR) Life-Long Learning (LL)
+Knowledge Base A Use of Engineering Tools A Impact on Society and the Environment Problem Analysis A Individual and Team Work A Ethics and Equity Investigation Communication Skills D Economics and Project Management Design Professionalism Life-Long Learning

-Notation: I: Introductory, D: Developed, A: Applied, or blank.
-I-The instructor will introduce the topic at the level required.
-It is not necessary for the student to have seen the material before.
-D-There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course.
-A-It is expected that the student can apply the knowledge without prompting (e.g. no review).
+Notation.
+I - The instructor will introduce the topic at the level required.
+It is not necessary for the student to have seen the material before. $\mathbf{D}$ - There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course. $\mathbf{A}$ - It is expected that the student can apply the knowledge without prompting (e.g. no review).